Authorship

-Research output are usually the result of collaboration, so it is important to attribute the right roles to anyone involved.
 Often researchers don’t distinguish between different levels of involvements and either add only the main authors, failing to recognise minor but still important contributions to the work, or they add anyone involved as an author.
-However, author is not the only possible option, most data portals and publishing standards now allow to use contributor to cover a range of different roles.

 Note

-Depending on the conventions followed by the publisher, author can be referred to as creator and contributor as collaborator.
+Depending on the conventions followed by the publisher, author

-While only the authors will be included in the research output citation, the contributors will still feature prominently in the record metadata and webpage, and it is often possible for them to use their researcher-id to keep track of their contributions.
 This is particularly important for data curators who often don’t appear as authors but can now be recognised for their role.
 This practice it is also useful to a user of the research output as it makes clear who is more likely to answer a specific question.

-Different potential roles are described in this book technical resources section, an author in brief is “a person who has created or modified a research output in a substantial way”.
+in brief is “a person who has created or modified a research output in a substantial way”.

-Authorship policy#
+Authorship policy

-This is not just a definition, it is part of the requirements set by the Australian Code for the Responsible Conduct of Research 2018, and as such, it is really important to be careful when publishing not to breach this rule.
-A complete definition is available in the code itself; usually it is also possible to refer to the Authorship Policy of the research output publisher.
 An Authorship Policy helps a contributor to make the right decision when defining the authors and helps the managers to solve any potential dispute.
 It should include a clear definition on author and contributors, including their responsibilities and what action will be taken in case of a breach.

-Authorship Policy example#
+Authorship Policy example

 This example of authorship policy is taken from the CLEX data collection on Zenodo.
 It is based on the Australian Code for the Responsible Conduct of Research 2018.